gromacs/gromacs/docs/release-notes/2026/major/miscellaneous.rst

 along with the version of libraries they use are now reported in ``md.log`` and ``gmx --version``.

+Modular simulator reports why it cannot be used
+"""""""""""""""""""""""""""""""""""""""""""""""

+When a Velocity-verlet integrator simulation cannot use the modular simulator, the reasons are logged.
+If the modular simulator was required by the user, a fatal error is given along with the reasons why it cannot be run.

+:issue:`5339`

 Invalid ``-nstlist`` value is now an error instead of a warning
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""